-Sodium is an essential nutrient that your body needs to function.
-It helps maintain fluid balance, transmit nerve impulses, and affects the contraction and relaxation of muscles.
-While sodium is vital to these tasks, too much sodium is associated with increased blood pressure, heart disease, and kidney disease.
-How much is too much?
-The American Heart Association recommends no more than 2,300 mg (about one teaspoon of salt) per day for healthy people and less than 1,500 mg for adults with high blood pressure, yet the average American consumes nearly 3,400 mg a day!
+Sodium is an essential nutrient that your body needs to function, but too much can lead to increased blood pressure, heart disease, and kidney disease.
+So, how much is too much?
+The American Heart Association recommends no more than 2,300 mg (about one teaspoon of salt) per day for healthy people and less than 1,500 mg for adults with high blood pressure.
+Yet the average American consumes nearly 3,400 mg a day!
 So where is all this sodium coming from?

 Simple Ways to Reduce Sodium

-While you cannot control the amount of sodium hidden in processed foods, there are several easy ways to reduce your sodium intake.
+While you cannot control the amount of sodium hidden in processed foods, there are many easy ways to reduce your sodium intake.
+Use the helpful handout below for ways to reduce the amount of sodium in your diet.